golmschenk/qusi/docs/quick-start-tutorial.rst

 explore the Pandas data frame, see `Pandas' tutorial on data frames
 <https://pandas.pydata.org/docs/getting_started/intro_tutorials/02_read_write.html#min-tut-02-read-write>`_.
-If you would prefer to have a standard CSV file, you can save the data frame to a CSV using `results_data_frame.to_csv('path/to/desired/output/location.csv')`.
+If you would prefer to have a standard CSV file, you can save the data frame to a CSV using :code:`results_data_frame.to_csv('path/to/desired/output/location.csv')`.

-Finally, to directly view one of the lightcurves, `ramjet` provides an quick viewing interface with something like:
+Finally, to directly view one of the lightcurves, :code:`ramjet` provides an quick viewing interface with something
+like:

 .. code-block:: python